Home

 Son Charles Wesley "Charlie" Burgoyne (1864-1928) was born on Aug.
 14, 1864 in Catlin, Vermilion County, IL.

-His residence in 1901-1909 was in Guthrie, OK, and he is believed to have been active with the May Council of the Knights and Ladies of Security.
+His residence in younger manhood was in Melrose KS and later in 1901-1909 in Guthrie, OK.
+He held a membership in the May Council of a life insurance fund, the Knights and Ladies of Security.

 ~ Daughter Elizabeth Bell Burgoyne ~